tezizzm/SeptemberWorkshop/Exercises/Exercise #1/instructions.md

 4. In Visual Studio Code, click `File → Open` and navigate to the directory containing the new ASP.NET Core project.

-5. Observe the ﬁles that were automatically generated.
+5. Observe the files that were automatically generated.
 Re-open the Terminal window.

 6. Start the project by typing `dotnet run` and visiting <http://localhost:5000>.
 To stop the application, enter `Ctrl+C`.